Frequently Asked Questions (FAQ)

 Cases that are outside of the universe for a variable are labeled "NIU (not in universe)" on the codes tab.
 Differences in a variable's universe across samples are a common data comparability issue.

 In some cases, the variable universe specified in IPUMS PMA will not exactly match the frequencies in the variable.
 For some variables in the original PMA2020 data, missing values were assigned the same codes as NIU cases, and the IPUMS PMA team is not able to disambiguate these cases.
 Users may find that the variables RESULTFQ and RESULTHQ, which describe why a survey was not completed, are helpful to explain missing values that should be in universe.

 How do I obtain data? [top]

-All IPUMS-PMA data are delivered through a data extraction system.
+All IPUMS PMA data are delivered through a data extraction system.
 Once logged in as a registered user, researchers can select the variables and samples they are interested in, and the system creates a custom-made extract containing only this information.
 The system will pool data from multiple samples into a single data file; in fact, it was primarily designed for this purpose.

 Data are generated on a server.
 The system sends out an email message to the user when the extract is completed.
-The user must download the extract and analyze it on a local machine.
+The user must download the extract and analyze it on their local machine.
 The extract system is accessed through the Data Cart, which becomes clickable once you have selected variables and samples.

 What format are the data in? [top]